aayush-commits/aayush-commits/README.md

 - 👀 I’m interested in - Automation/Scraping/Webdev
 - 🌱 I’m currently learning - Python
 - 🥅 2022 Goal - Code everyday
-- ⚡ Fun fact - no one has measured the (one way) speed of light

 ### Skills 👨‍💻